BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Stoics.md

 - Reciprocity of the virtues - each virtue requires each of the others
 - Virtues not only necessary for happiness, but also are sufficient for happiness
-- Excersizing Wisdom = Happiness
+- Excersizing Wisdom = Happiness (Wisdom is not an only Instrumental Good)